 Organ & Tissue Donation

-Meridian Health is committed to partnering with NJ Sharing Network to increase organ and tissue education and awareness.
+Meridian Health is committed to partnering with NJ Sharing Network and Gift of Life to increase organ and tissue education and awareness.

-Through organ and tissue donation and transplantation,the New Jersey Organ and Tissue Sharing Network (NJ Sharing Network) saves lives, gives hope, and restores physical function.
+Through organ and tissue donation and transplantation,the New Jersey Organ and Tissue Sharing Network (NJ Sharing Network) and Gift of Life Donor Program saves lives, gives hope, and restores physical function.
 NJ Sharing Network is also dedicated to educating the public about the benefits of donation and transplantation and supporting both donor families and transplant recipients.

 Reasons to register today and save a life: